mlswg/mls-protocol/draft-ietf-mls-protocol.md

   were added with an Add proposal), and the path is calculated relative to that leaf node.
-* The Commit MUST NOT include any proposals by reference, since an external joiner cannot determine the validity of proposals sent within the group
+* The Commit MUST NOT include any proposals by reference, since an external joiner cannot determine the validity of proposals sent within the group.
 * External Commits MUST be signed by the new member.
 In particular, the signature on the enclosing AuthenticatedContent MUST verify using the public key for the credential in the `leaf_node` of the `path` field.